The Soldier's Details

 They stayed a day or so at Komna Transit Camp bear Bampong before being trucked to Kanchanaburi where after a short stay they were marched out to Tarsau, which was HQ for S Battalion.
 At Tarsau the worked on clearing the way for the laying of the railway.
 These few weeks were not particularly difficult as the terrain was flat.

 They were next moved to Kanyu II which was one of many camps to work on the Hellfire Pass cuttings.
-It was here that the POWs lived day to day in hell.
+It was here POWs lived day to day in hell.
 Monsoon rains arrived.

-With little or no clothing and mostly no shoes they worked at chipping away at the great rock face injuring their limbs and bodies with flying pieces of rock – fearing their wounds would not advance into ulcers.
+With little or no clothing and mostly no shoes they worked at chipping away at the great rock face injuring their limbs and bodies with flying pieces of rock – hoping against hope their wounds would not advance into ulcers.
 They suffered severe tropical illnesses for which they had no medicines – malaria, dysentery, tropical ulcers and finally cholera – the deadliest of all.
 They worked long hours, were provided minimal food of no nutritional value and beaten by their guards without provocation.

 - Adam Park Camp - Singapore